chrisdcs/LAMA-Learned-Alternating-Minimization-Algorithm/README.md

 ```
 python process-data.py --dataset=NBIA --n_views=128 --network=CNN --train=True
 ```
 So far we only support CNN as the initialization network, LAMA baseline as the main backbone.
 We will add more initialization networks and backbones in the future.
+More specifically, you can train LAMA without using any initializaton network by setting ```--img_dir FBP_64views``` and ```--prj_dir 64views```.

 ## Testing
 Similarly, process data first by running the following command as an example: